Murphy Ranch Hike & Trail Info • Pacific Palisades, LA

 History of Murphy Ranch

-There was a surprising amount of pro-Nazi activity in LA during the 1930's.
+LA had a lot pro-Nazi activity during the 1930's.
 American Nazi Supports were usually a part of a national group called the Silver Legion.
-Among the Silver Legion were an indistinct couple living in LA, known as Norman and Wiwona.
-Wiwona was very interested in supernatural powers at the time.
-One day she met a man named Herr Schmidt, who was also a member of the Silver Legion.
-Herr could even possibly have been an undercover Nazi Agent.
-Mr. Schmidt convinced the couple that Hitler/Germany is going to win the war against America, and when they do, there will be anarchy in the U.S.
+Among the Silver Legion were an rich couple living in LA, known as Norman and Wiwona.
+One day Wiwona met a man named Mr. Schmidt, who was also a member of the Silver Legion.
+Schmidt convinced the couple that Hitler Germany is going to win the war against America, and when they do, there will be anarchy in the U.S.

-Herr persuaded the couple to spend their hard-earned money, more than $50 million in today's money, to build a commune to wait out the chaos that unfolds after Hitler wins the war, and to host Hitler himself when he reaches the West Coast of America.
+Schmidt persuaded the couple to spend their hard-earned money, worth more than $50 million today, to build a commune to wait out the chaos that unfolds after Hitler wins the war, and to host Hitler himself when he reaches the West Coast of America.
 Something built for someone so important would need no spare expenses, and that's what they were aiming for.
-More than just another McMansion in the hills of LA, but rather a lavish fortress.
+More than just another Persian Palace in the hills of LA, but rather a lavish fortress.
 A Fascist World Headquarters.

 The compound was designed so that Nazis would be able to sustain themselves for extended periods of time.
 The property had a water storage tank, fuel tank, bomb shelter, and various outbuildings and bunkers.
 It is near the bottom of the valley, where water can flow and be sourced.
 It was surrounded by barbed wire and patrolled by Silver Legion members using a multiple staircase type system that connects to the vehicle accessible road above.

-Fun Fact: Why is it called Murphy Ranch?
+Trivia: Why is it called Murphy Ranch?
 Because according to county records, someone name "Jessie M. Murphy" purchased the property in 1933.
-However, it is now believed that Jessie Murphy was a fake name used by Herr Schmidt.
-The name stuck.
+However, it is now believed that Jessie Murphy was a fake name used by Mr. Schmidt.
+I guess it's better than saying Schmidt Ranch.

 Monday, December 8, 1941